c0wsaysmoo/plane-tracker-rgb-pi/README.md

 You'll need to fill out the config file

+FYI the logos are going to be a little blurry, again they are 16x16 pixels so you can only do so much and since most were batch shrunk they haven't been touched up.
+If youd like to touch them up and add them that would be great OR add ones that are missing.
+Just save the new logo as XXX.png and 16x16 size and put it into the logo folder.
+I have most of the ones around me but your milage may vary.

 If you want to add a power button, you'll need to solder onto the bonnet pins on the GND/SCL then